Essential trace network terms are listed along with their descriptions.

 When working with network diagrams, a diagram template contains the definitions of the diagram rules, layouts, and layers.
 In other words, it contains the configuration properties that define the content (rule and layout definitions) and presentation (diagram layer definition) of network diagrams that will be generated.

 Dirty areas mark modified features in a map that are out of date in the network topology.
 They are used as visual cues to show the areas that must be validated to maintain the network topology.
 Dirty areas are cleared when the network topology is validated.

 The trace network is comprised of a logical network of junction and edge elements.
-Edge elements comprise the logical component of line (or edge) features in a trace network.
-A complex edge feature is associated with a set of junction and edge elements in the logical network.
+Edge elements compose the logical component of edge (or line) features in a trace network.
+A complex edge feature is associated with a set of edge elements in the network topology.

-An enterprise deployment employs an enterprise geodatabase to publish, edit, and work with services from ArcGIS Enterprise.
+An enterprise deployment is the primary deployment pattern for a trace network that employs an enterprise geodatabase to publish, edit, and work with services from ArcGIS Enterprise.
 This services-based architecture allows for multiuser access and the sharing of a trace network across all platforms (desktop, mobile, and web).